 TCM-series beamforming microphones have the ability to connect up to three microphones on one switch port in a daisy-chain.
 However, the PoE class of the microphone remains the same, regardless of the number of daisy-chained microphones:

-A TCM-1 microphone is regarded by the network switch as a single "PoE" - 802.3af (802.3at Type 1) Class 3 device, regardless of the number of connected TCM-1EX microphones:
+A TCM-1 microphone is regarded by the network switch as a single 802.3at Type 1 - Class 3 device, regardless of the number of connected TCM-1EX microphones:

-A TCM-1A microphone is regarded by the network switch as a single "PoE+" - 802.3at Type 2 Class 4 device, regardless of the number of connected TCM-1EX microphones:
+A TCM-1A microphone is regarded by the network switch as a single 802.3at Type 2 - Class 4 device, regardless of the number of connected TCM-1EX microphones:

-The PoE network switch or injector should automatically negotiate and provide power to the endpoint device.
+The PoE network switch or injector automatically negotiates and provides power to the endpoint device.
 If the PoE device does not power on, reboots repeatedly, or is not responding as expected, there may be a PoE negotiation problem.
 Consider the following when troubleshooting:

 Best practice is to verify capabilities of the switch and observe actual PoE loads and performance when a system is commissioned.
 Document this information for future reference.